terramate-io/terramate-docs/cli/getting-started/index.md

 ## Add Terraform resources

-In this section, we create a Terraform [null resource](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource.html) for the purpose of demonstration.
+In this section, we create a Terraform [null resource](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource.html) for demonstration.
 Null Resources do not need to configure any cloud credentials as they do not create real resources but only virtual ones.

 This example will show:
-- You can use plain Terraform config in any stack and do not need to use [code generation](../code-generation/index.md).
+- You can use plain Terraform config in any stack without using [code generation](../code-generation/index.md).
 - Running only on changed stacks can save us time running and reviewing.

 ::: code-group